 You’ve invested time and money into your WordPress website.
-You don’t buy a new car and never take it for maintenance or small repairs.
+You don’t buy a new car and never take it for maintenance or minor repairs.
 If you do, you will eventually pay the price.
 That’s the way it is with websites too.

 BUT, you cannot do that with a website!
 The pace of changing code and the prevalence of hacking mean you must keep up in small, consistent steps.

 So, let’s dig in and learn what to update, why it’s important and how to do it the safest way.
-If you are not inclined to be techie or if you simply don’t have time for this, you may want to get on one of our website security and care plans.
+If you are not inclined to be a techie or simply don’t have time for this, you may want to get on one of our website security and care plans.

 Backup Before WordPress Website Maintenance